Quidditch leagues to rename sport, distance themselves from ‘anti-trans’ JK Rowling - NewsBreak

 “For the last year or so, both leagues have been quietly collecting research to prepare for the move and been in extensive discussions with each other and trademark lawyers regarding how we can work together to make the name change as seamless as possible,” said MLQ Commissioner Amanda Dallas in a press release.

-LGBTQ+ advocacy groups like GLAAD and the Human Rights Campaign , as well as “Harry Potter” film actors Daniel Radcliff, Emma Watson, Rupert Grint, Eddie Redmayne, Evanna Lynch, Bonnie Wright and Katie Leung, have all criticized J.K.
+LGBTQ+ advocacy groups like GLAAD and the Human Rights Campaign , as well as “Harry Potter” film actors Daniel Radcliffe, Emma Watson, Rupert Grint, Eddie Redmayne, Evanna Lynch, Bonnie Wright, and Katie Leung, have all criticized J.K.
 Rowling’s stances.

 Rowling first drew criticism for her statements about transgender people in Dec.
 2019, after she shared support on Twitter for a researcher who lost her job due to statements she made concerning people being unable to change their biological sexes.
 In June of 2020, Rowling again caused controversy by taking issue with an opinion article that used the phrase “people who menstruate.”